wp-plugins/sideblogging/trunk/readme.txt

 * First public version.

 == Upgrade Notice ==

+= 0.5.1 =
+New Status.Net integration (identi.ca), customizable widget and Wordpress 3.1 compatibility.
+New features like RSS feed and archives page may not work everywhere...

 = 0.5 =
 New Status.Net integration (identi.ca), customizable widget and Wordpress 3.1 compatibility.